 Wine Cork Christmas Tree

-Hanging Christmas Tree Mobile
+Hanging Christmas Tree

-Weave together shiny Christmas tree ornaments of same or different colors and suspend using thin threads.
+Weave together shiny Christmas tree ornaments of the same or different colors and suspend them using thin threads.
 Use green ornaments if you want to get a reflection of a natural tree.
 You can hang this unusual Christmas tree at any central location within the living room.
 See below some Christmas tree mobiles you’d love.

 Terracotta Pot Christmas Tree

 You’ll need terracotta clay pots of different sizes for this DIY Christmas tree.
-Just paint them and stack one over the other to look like a tree.
+Just paint them and stack one over the other for them to look like a tree.
 Decorate it with beads, gems, glitter, and a star tree topper.
 See some ideas for inspiration below.

 Twine Christmas Tree